marcqualie/mongominify/README.md

 ## MongoMinify

 A small library for applying a schema to MongoDB documents and transparently compressing the contents on the fly.
-The library is entirely namespaced, PSR compliant and works with PHP 5.3 and 5.4.
+The library is entirely namespaced, PSR-0 compliant and works with both PHP 5.3 and 5.4.

 ### Install